sqrex/openshift-virtualization-knowledge/README.md

 # openshift-virtualization-knowledge
 My personal center and gathered knowledge around Red Hat OpenShift Virtualization Technology

+Feel free to contact me if you are interested in discovery workshops around Red Hat OpenShift technologies.
-You can reach me out: https://www.linkedin.com/in/devops-sre-infrastructure-team-lead-rafal-skora/
+You can reach me out here: https://www.linkedin.com/in/devops-sre-infrastructure-team-lead-rafal-skora/

-Feel free to contribute.
+Feel free to contribute to this document.

 # Intro OpenShift Virtualization, RHV, OpenStack